FunderburkM/TickingPluginDocs/README.md

 ![Image](/Resources/MT_SubsystemCalls.png)

 ## Ticking Groups

 A Ticking Group has the following options:

 - A Developer Name.
-Used for Debugging and `By Name` Query Functions (check below).
+Used for Debugging and `By Name` Query Functions (check subsystem calls).
 - Ticking Settings, such as enable toggle.
 - Ticking Settings, such as whether the group can tick while the game world is in paused state.
 - Ticking Automatic Settings.
-This determines whether our system automatically manages this ticking group or whether the project developer manually ticks this group (check below).
+This determines whether our system automatically manages this ticking group or whether the project developer manually ticks this group (check subsystem calls).
 - Ticks on Server or Client. whether the client or server are allowed this group to be ticked.
 - Tick Rate - How often should this group tick whenever it is an automatically managed group.
 0 means tick every frame.